 The emergence of prefabrication construction is a call to action for an industry where sweeping transformation is arguably long overdue, writes Michael Dolphin.

 With the launch of Built Offsite_Monday it’s important to us that we’re all on the same page, and our editorial team will constantly bring fresh ideas to the newsletter that will capture innovations and current thinking with a view to working hand-in-hand with professionals, institutes and organisations.

 Organisations such as the Australian Institute of Quantity Surveyors, the Structural College of the Australian Institute of Engineers, National Precast Association of Australia, National Association of Steel-Framed Housing and PrefabNZ will bring their perspective to the newsletter.

-They all share a common desire to increase the awareness of off-site construction to their own members, while also proactively building bridges to other sectors that will encourage this industry to prosper.
+They all share a common desire to increase the awareness of prefabrication and off-site construction to their own members, while also proactively building bridges to other sectors that will encourage this industry to prosper.